Beautiful on Raw "Glow" Facial Cream Ingredients

 Natural Vanilla Flavor

 I do not use any artificial fragrances in my beauty products including the Facial Cream.
-Instead, a natural vanilla oil has been added to give the cream a pleasant aroma that you may just feel tempted to try to taste it!
+Instead, a natural vanilla oil has been added, giving the cream such a pleasant aroma that you may just feel tempted to taste it!

 This is a semi-synthetic preservative used by such companies as Green People and Earth Friendly Baby.
 Because only a very tiny amount is sufficient, no other preservative can be used in such small amounts.
 Phenoxyethanol prevents bacteria growth, and so protects the shampoo and conditioner from spoiling.
 The FDA reviewed the safety of Phenoxyethanol and approved its use as an indirect food additive.
 The CIR Expert Panel also reviewed the safety of Phenoxyethanol and concluded that phenoxyethanol was safe as a cosmetic ingredient and noted that it was practically nontoxic via oral and dermal administration.
 The Panel reaffirmed this conclusion in 2007, as part of its scheduled re-evaluation of ingredients.